Udit-K/fastapi-template/README.md

 # Fast API Template

-## A baseline repositopry to use as a template while creating new Fast API framework based services.
+## A baseline repository to use as a template while creating new Fast API framework based services.

 ### List of Items that have already been setup: